 In order to be eligible to apply, applicants must have carried out research activities in Sweden for at least one year (it must be possible for this to be certified by an employer/supervisor) and must intend to conduct their future research in Sweden.

-The grant administrator for a SSMF post-doctoral grant must be a Swedish university or university college and the recipient of the grant must be employed by the grant administrator throughout the grant period.
+The grant administrator for a SSMF post-doctoral grant must be a Swedish university or university college and the recipient of the grant must be employed by the grant administrator and registred in Sweden throughout the grant period.
 The amount of the grant is SEK 780,000 per year for full-time and SEK 546,000 per year for half-time, combined with 50% clinical practice.
 In addition, a person who carries out the first two years of the full-time post-doctoral studies abroad is qualified to apply for a return grant in the form of a framework grant of SEK 500,000 for the third year of the grant (the return year).
 The grant is intended to cover the applicant’s salary, including social insurance contributions.
 SSMF presumes that the grant administrator will cover any costs in addition to the grant.

 For applicants who choose to carry out their post-doctoral studies abroad during the first two years of the support, there is an option to choose support in the form of a personal, tax-free scholarship for that period instead of salary.
 The amount is then SEK 300,000 per year and applies only to full-time studies.
 An application may also be submitted for a supplement to cover higher living costs in the host country.
 The supplement is applied for separately and is payable subject to an individual assessment.